TMJ Treatment

 The temporomandibular joint (TMJ) is located in front of your ears and connects your jaw to your skull.
 Every day, this joint works hard to bite, chew, and speak.
 Genetics, arthritis, or injury can cause pain in the joint and in the muscles that control jaw movement.
 Some people develop TMJ disorders from clenching or grinding their teeth (bruxism).

-Dr. Karas is both an oral surgeon and physician who prioritizes your health and safety.
+Dr. Karas and Dr. Williams are both an oral surgeon and physicians who prioritizes your health and safety.
 Muir Oral, Facial, & Dental Implant Surgery offers both surgical and nonsurgical options to treat TMJ disorders so that your jaws can function properly without causing pain or discomfort.

 Signs of a TMJ Disorder